morsdyce/mimic/README.md

 The main and the most obvious use case for mimic is when the API for a UI feature is not ready or incomplete, but it can be helpful in more situations.
 For example:

-* You have a demo of the product, but the API server is unstable.
+* You have a demo of the product, but the API server is unstable or you need to use fake data.
 * You want to work on a feature outside of company's VPN
 * You need access to API, but don't have an internet connection or it is unstable.